esp-rs/book/src/installation/index.md

 2. On Unix systems, make sure to source this file in every terminal before building any application: `. $HOME/export-esp.sh`

-  > On Windows systems, the file is created to show the user the modified enviroment variables, but user does not require sourcing any file.
+  > On Windows systems, users does not need to source the file.
+The file is only created to show the modified environment variables.

 After running `espup install`: